 Addax Antelope

-There are about 10 species of true gazelles found across the continent, mainly in the savannas, grasslands, and arid zones of East and North Africa.
+There are about 10 species of true gazelles found across the continent.
 Some of the most well-known include:

 - Thomson’s gazelle (Eudorcas thomsonii)